You deserve the time, space, and support you need to heal and grow

 Coaching is slightly different than therapy in that no mental health diagnosis or clinical records will be kept.
 High risk needs (suicidal ideation, self-harm ideation or behaviors, psychosis, active addiction, active eating disorder behaviors, etc.) and concerns are not appropriate for coaching.
 If a referral needs to be made for a higher level of care, appropriate recommendations will be made.
 Sessions are typically 50 minutes.
 Our work together is typically more short term, somatic and present focused with coaching.
 Even if you live outside of North Carolina or New York, coaching is offered virtually via secure video sessions.

 There’s something powerful about healing in community.
 Group offerings provide a space to witness and be witnessed— reminding us that we’re not alone in our experiences.
 In my group work, we blend gentle somatic practices with nervous system education and connection.
-This October, I’m co-offering The Soft Landing Group, a virtual Somatic Skills + Safe and Sound Protocol (SSP) Group designed to support regulation, resilience, and deeper self-trust.
+I’m co-offering The Soft Landing Group, a virtual Somatic Skills + Safe and Sound Protocol (SSP) Group designed to support regulation, resilience, and deeper self-trust.
 Learn more + join us here.